UnforeseenOcean/c4/README.md

 Make sure:

-- You've got python 2.7 installed;
+- You've got python 2.7 installed - (The computer which will be controlled won't need it!);

 - You are running the program as an administrator;